What to Do When the Power Goes Out

 Automatic Stand-By Generator

 If your house is already equipped with an automatic stand by generator, your lights and some limited power throughout the house is already on-problem solved.
-Nothing provides more reassurance to you and your family during a mini crisis than the knowledge the backup power supply is up and running.
+Nothing provides more reassurance to you and your family during a mini-crisis than the knowledge the backup power supply is up and running.

 Portable Back-Up Generator

-Just so it is understood, someone must be home to manually set up and start a portable generator.
-Not the case with a stand-by generator, you can be anywhere in the world and be notified through an app on your phone all is well on the home front.
+Just so it is understood, someone must be home to set up and start a portable generator manually.
+This is not the case with a stand-by generator.
+You can be anywhere in the world and be notified through an app on your phone that all is well on the home front.
+These are a few suggestions to help you not be left in the dark.
+Make informed and wise decisions before Mother Nature’s occasional wrath makes them for you.

 Please note that your appointment is not set until confirmed by Lippolis Electric shortly after you've submitted the form.